ym2805/XIM-GSAPP-Fa20/src/projects/Bridging 3D Green Resource Equality.md

 ![description](../images/background_research_population.jpg)

-Moreover, according to the Wealth distribution in NYC and the issues that New Yorkers cared about by neighborhoods,

 Neighborhoods with high-rise buildings are usually lack of outdoor green spaces provided for every residents due to a dense residential population.

-These spaces are essential for people’s health and can be achieved through multiple methods.
-Abosulutely， the unsatisfied living conditions contribute to the serious problem of population decreasion.
+Yet, green spaces are essential for people’s health and can be achieved through multiple methods.

+### Problem Statement

-Extreme environmental and health issues are shifting real estate values towards greater access to open spaces over transits in NYC .
+Extreme environmental and health issues are shifting real estate values towards greater access to open spaces over transits in NYC.
 How will China town act to maximize accessibility to green spaces for low-income residents affected by city-wide gentrification?

 ```
-“What if increasing the population of Chinatown through a high FAR neighborhood with enlarged preferable outdoor spaces through varied add-on green systems？ ”
+“What if increasing the population of Chinatown through a high FAR neighborhood
+with enlarged preferable outdoor spaces through varied add-on green systems？ ”
 ```

-Then, you would take a google earth image of Manhattan and photoshop buildings in place of Central Park and many small parks scattered throughout the borough.
-See image below.

 ![description](../images/Final_Project_Temple_Collage_Image.jpg)
 This image should be a ***photo collage*** that is illustrative of the outcome of your project.